tedwardo/Practice/README.md

 # Inspirblog
+The Future is Love.
+Word.
 Share inspiration, compile ideas, spread the good word, save a rhinoceros.